Sandro Theler: 2019–20

-2020-21
+2020–21

 Theler stayed with the club for the 2020-21 Swiss Super League season.
 Theler played his first match of the season against defending champions BSC Young Boys on 26 September 2020 as a substitute on the stoppage time for Dennis Iapichino.
 The match ended on a 0–0 draw.
 Theler played his Swiss Cup debut against FC Schötz on 12 September 2020 as a substitute for Batata in the stoppage time of the game which ended 0–3 to Sion.

+Aarau

+On 1 February 2024, Theler signed with Aarau until the end of the 2023–24 season.